Cover Letters and Literary CVs

 • List recent and relevant paid and unpaid work on committees, executive positions, volunteer roles or juries.

-• List any paid or unpaid work editing, critiquing or evaluating manuscripts or writing.
+• List any paid or unpaid work editing, critiquing, or evaluating manuscripts or writing.

 • Write brief statements of examples about related knowledge, special skills, abilities, and accomplishments